 Westies can be stubborn and independent, so training them means you have to show them what is in it for them.

 Knowing what reward encourages your dog will help you potty train your West Highland Terrier quickly and successfully.

 Here are some possible motivators to use when encouraging your dog to potty train:

 Basically, whichever method you use for all your other training, you can also use for potty training.
 You just have to know what works best for your dog.

-While the Westie is sometimes given a bad reputation for their strong-willed and stubborn personality, that should be no reason to think that a Westie is difficult to potty train.
+While Westies are sometimes given a bad reputation for their strong-willed and stubborn personality, that should be no reason to think that a Westie is difficult to potty train.

-It is important to take any dog’s personality into account when training.
+It is important to take your dog’s personality into account when training.
 However, consistency, crate training, and use of motivators will make the potty training stress-free and successful.